-A Michigan native, soprano Chelsea Helm is completing the final year of her master’s degree on full scholarship at Rice University’s Shepherd School of Music in Houston, Texas.
-This fall at the Shepherd School, Ms. Helm appears as Nella in Gianni Schicchi, and in the spring she will perform the role of Nireno in Giulio Cesare.
+A Michigan native, soprano Chelsea Helm was most recently heard as Norina in the Janiec Opera Company’s summer production of Don Pasquale.
+Ms. Helm completed her master’s degree this spring at Rice University’s Shepherd School of Music in Houston, Texas.
+Last year at the Shepherd School, Ms. Helm appeared as Nella in Gianni Schicchi and Nireno in Giulio Cesare.
 In her first year at Rice, Ms. Helm was seen as Lucia in a scene from Lucia di Lammermoor, Nannetta in a scene from Falstaff, and Cobweb in Rice’s production of A Midsummer Night’s Dream.

 In 2014-2015, she was a featured soloist on numerous occasions with the Grand Rapids Symphony, including the performance of Carl Orff’s Carmina Burana with Grand Rapids’ collaborative LiveArts concert event in VanAndel Arena, and on the premiere of new works with the MusicNOW series and the annual Symphony with Soul.
 That same season she was also heard with the Kalamazoo Symphony Orchestra as a soloist for Vaughan Williams’ Serenade to Music and Schubert’s Salve Regina.

 Named “West Michigan’s leading young soprano” by Opera Grand Rapids after winning their 2013 Collegiate Vocal Competition, Ms. Helm has performed with the company as Mrs. Sem in Britten’s Noah’s Flood, Kate Pinkerton in Madama Butterfly, and in the choruses of Carmen and Samson and Delilah.